By Iris Craige, Assistant Director of Policy and Advocacy

 March 18, 2026

-Los Angeles already has about 9,000 short-term rentals, and even at this scale, renters are paying the price, roughly $810 more per year in rent.
-The VRO would allow up to 31,000 additional units to be converted into short-term rentals, putting tens of thousands of homes at risk of being removed from the long-term rental market.
+Los Angeles already has about 9,000 short-term rentals, and even at this scale, renters are paying the price, roughly $810 more per year in rent, according to a McGill University study.
+The VRO would allow up to 31,000 additional housing units to be converted into short-term rentals, diminishing the supply of housing for Los Angeles residents.

-Proponents of the Vacation Rental Ordinance (unsurprisingly, it’s funded by Airbnb) claim that more short-term rentals would generate $41 million in revenue for the city.
-However, a recent study by Better Neighbors Los Angeles shows that if the city just enforced the rules that are already in place, we’d be generating $5.2 billion in fines, and we could still potentially generate tens of millions per month through enforcement alone.
+Proponents of the Vacation Rental Ordinance (unsurprisingly, it’s funded by Airbnb) claim that more short-term rentals could generate $41 million in revenue for the city.
+However, a recent study by Better Neighbors Los Angeles shows that if the city just enforced the rules that are already in place, we’d be generating $5.2 billion in fines, and it could still potentially generate tens of millions per month through enforcement alone.
 That’s because more than 60% of STRs in L.A. are illegal, but enforcement is weak, and the city isn’t collecting fines.
-So why not focus on fixing that to raise revenue for the city, rather than expanding a system that removes residential units from the market, prioritizing tourists and corporate profit over housing stability.
+So why not focus on fixing that to raise revenue for the city, rather than expanding a system that removes residential units from the market, prioritizing tourists and corporate profit over longterm housing stability for the people who live here.

 This ordinance presents City Council members with a choice: protect housing for residents, or expand a system that prioritizes corporate platforms and real estate speculation.
 For SAJE, the answer is clear—housing should be for people, not profit.